robertkirsz/useripple/README.md

 }
 ```

 ☝️This is the animation that ripples use to ripple.
-It makes them grow and dissapear.
+It makes them grow and then disappear.
 Tweak it however you want and add to your stylesheet.

 ##### Step 3 - add the Hook